cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 Given the focus on fraud, this election has been busy for hordes of indie data pundits (like me).
 Some are making [Deep State connections](https://twitter.com/monkeyjones1984/status/1325596977602519040?s=10) to hacked election machines, often in connection to the so-called [Hammer and Scorecard](https://joannenova.com.au/2020/11/cia-programs-designed-to-interfere-in-elections-hammer-and-scorecard/) CIA election interference software that we've allegedly turned against ourselves.
 Others are just hunting for [oddities and anomalies]( https://twitter.com/VC4351/status/1325554847031025665).
 One analyst made minor news when he raised over $200k via GoFundMe for investigating voting irregularities, only to have [GoFundMe cancel his campaign](https://www.politico.com/news/2020/11/06/gofundme-removes-conservative-fundraiser-election-misinformation-434800) citing that he was engaging in “attempts to spread misleading information."

 One data investigation that caught my eye in particular (and the eyes of many others) was that of [Dr. Shiva Ayyadurai](https://en.wikipedia.org/wiki/Shiva_Ayyadurai).
-He claims to have invented email{% fn 1 %}, ran as a Republican for US senator in MA (but lost in primaries), and has almost 200k YouTube subscribers.
+Dr. Ayyadurai claims to have invented email{% fn 1 %}, ran as a Republican for US senator in MA (but lost in primaries), and has almost 200k YouTube subscribers.
 His latest hour-long video was about a case of possible election fraud in Michigan.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ztu5Y5obWPk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>